con-tools/wordpress-plugin/README.md

 1. Make sure to create the following pages and update the ConTroll settings page with their URLs:
     * Shopping cart page
     * User's personal agenda page (optional - if not set, the shopping cart page will be used)
-    * Single event page (used by the shopping cart page to show events)
+    * Single event page (used by the shopping cart page to link to events)

 ## Templates